11/05/2024

 Decency

 I could rehash all the former president’s insults, name-calling, threats and even the self-proclaimed pride he takes in the way his celebrity allows him to commit acts of criminal sexual assault.
 I could do that, but to what end?
 Somehow, good people have chosen to turn a blind eye.
 I can’t - my personal values won't allow it.
 Instead, I would ask those who support him to convince me I am wrong.
 Prove to me that he is a good and decent man.
 By that I mean not by dismissing the awfulness of his behavior as inconsequential, but by demonstrating in the affirmative how his behavior is evidence of his decency.
 More importantly, please convince me that he appeals to the best in us, that he makes us better as individuals, as citizens, as neighbors and as a society.
 Please help me understand.
-I desperately need to know.
+I really want to know.

 Integrity